SimonTeshuva/interpretable_Rule_Ensemble/README.md

   create tables of results used in the paper
   "Better Short than Greedy: Interpretable Models through Optimal Rule Boosting"

+The datasets directory includes all the datasets used to create the tables of results in the above paper.
+The experiments folder contains the python scripts used to perform the experiments on the datasets.

+exp_driver.py: a collection of wrapper functions for convieniently replicating the experiments perfomred to generate tables of results

+experiment_code.py: a collection of functions used to perform the experiments and generate tables of results

+dataset_prep.py: data pre-processing performed on all datasets before being fitted

+dataset_info.py: contains functions that return parameters used for each dataset

+exp_setup_new.py: oontains all the code from the four above mentioned files as well as some legacy code
 ## Installation